Anupriya-241122/GlobalTerrorismAttack_ExploratoryDataAnalysis/README.md

-# GlobalTerrorismAttack_ExploratoryDataAnalysis
+# GlobalTerrorismAttack_EDA #InternshipProject@TheSparksFoundation#JUNE2023
 This repository contains the exploratory data analysis of Global Terrorism Attack since 1970 to 2017.
 As a Security/Defense Analyst, the objective behind this project are as follows :

 **OBJECTIVE:** To perform Exploratory Data Analysis, that includes the following :
-Investigation of data.
+Investigation of data points.

 To find missing values.

-Summary Statistics.
+Statistical mearsure and view of data.

 To detect anomalies or outliers.

 Discovering patterns.

 Graphical representation of data.

 To find out the hot zone of terrorism.